waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Start Menu & Navigation Rules
 - Rule: Always B-mash to clear the screen before starting a menu sequence.
-- Rule: Move at least one tile away from doors (e.g., to 14, 22 or 15, 22 in Olivine) before menuing to avoid accidental re-entry.
+- Rule: Move at least one tile away from doors and water before menuing.
 - Cursor Persistence: Start menu and Pokemon menu remember their last position.
-Verify state or use resets.
+Use 'reset' sequences (mash Up/Down).
 - Menu Wrapping: Start menu wraps (POKEDEX <-> EXIT).
 - Fly Map: In Olivine, the cursor defaults to New Bark Town.